 Casing and Tubing Design Seminar

-This 2-day course covers all the relevant subjects needed to understand the structural mechanics of downhole tubulars.
+This course covers all the relevant subjects needed to understand the structural mechanics of downhole tubulars.
 Discussions begin with the fundamental design principles and progresses through materials, performance, loads and design.
 Participants will also learn to calculate tension, compression, burst collapse, yield and threshold strength.

 Why You Should Attend